tel. +31 341 557935

-1. products that are not a novel food because they were on the market before May 15, 1997 in the EU
+1. ingredients that are not a novel food because they were on the market before May 15, 1997 in the EU

-2. products not on the market before May 15, 1997 and which are not allowed
+2. ingredients not on the market before May 15, 1997 and which are not allowed

-3. products under investigation, not sure if they belong to 1. or 2.
+3. ingredients under investigation, not sure if they belong to 1. or 2.

-4. substances that were used in foodsupplements before May 15, 1997 and are ONLY allowed in
+4. ingredients that were used in food supplements before May 15, 1997 and are ONLY allowed in

 Regulation Novel Foods (EU) 2015/2283, 25 November 2015